11 money challenges to save more money all year round

 Illustration of two people enjoying coffee at a modern café setting.
 Illustration of two people enjoying coffee at a modern café setting.

-We’ve put together 11 playful money challenges.
-They’re designed not only to bolster your bank account, but also to bring a sense of fun and achievement to managing your finances.
-Try them out if you’re getting ready for the festive season, sticking to your New Year’s resolutions or just looking for innovative ways to save for a rainy day – these challenges are perfect for any time of year.
+Your wallet looking a little empty again?
+Fear not!
+Our 11 playful Money Challenges are here to not only help you save, but to add a little fun and a sense of accomplishment to your financial game.
+Try them out – whether you’re getting ready for the holidays, sticking to your New Year’s resolutions, or just looking for new ways to save for a rainy day.
+These challenges are perfect for any time of year!

 Money challenge No 1.
 Coffee-NO-go